Fedje Vessel Traffic Service Centre

-Fedje Vessel Traffic Service Centre (Fedje trafikksentral), commonly abbreviated Fedje VTS, is a vessel traffic service and pilot station situated on the island of Fedje in Fedje, Norway.
+Fedje Vessel Traffic Service Centre (Fedje trafikksentral), commonly abbreviated Fedje VTS, is a vessel traffic service and pilot station situated on the island of Fedje in Fedje Municipality, Norway.
 Its main responsibility is handling traffic headed to the offshore bases and refineries at Sture and Mongstad.

 Piloting has been provided out of Fedje since time immemorial.
 This gradually became more organized, and from 1953 a hut was erected on the site of the current station.
 It was rebuilt in 1977, and then demolished and rebuilt again in 1992, this time opening as Norway's second VTS.
 Since 1994 the nearby Fedje Heliport, Høgden has been used to fly pilots to ships.